-nightmare of the never-ending rapture.
+the never-ending rapture.
 It's been a decade since the ancient Sumerian gods descended on Indiana, promising that the chosen people would ascend to Nibiru, but the terrifying entity called the Rampant-the last of the Evil Messengers heralding the destruction of civilization-seems to have missed the memo.
 Until he shows up, the rapture can't happen.
 Meanwhile, bored gods are eating people.
 It's up to Emelia and Gillian to descend to the Netherworld, using Gillian's prophetic dreams as guidance, in hopes of liberating the Rampant so the judging can begin and the suffering can end....
 This clever and surprisingly fun take on the rapture is the perfect theological horror story."

 Publishers Weekly, Aug.
-2019 "In these fanciful, often hilarious plays you will discover a fantastic variety of characters-familiar nursery-rhyme figures who work in a ninety-nine-cent store and bet on horses, bananas and radishes, who discuss their ill-fated destinies, birds who sing songs of unrequited love, time travelers who skip about from Caribbean present-day to slavery-era Virginia, bunnies who meet in support groups.
-"Many of the plays will have you laughing out loud.
-But they also explore serious issues and wrenching troubles.
-Little Bo Peep finds her marriage destroyed by the gambling habits of Big Man Blue.
-A bunny mother struggles to accept her gender-fluid son/daughter.
-A young man dreams of different incarnations of his drug-addicted mother, hoping for maternal love to conquer his pain.
-A traumatized African-American woman seeks to wash away the bloody stains of a racially motivated violent assault." from the Foreword by Zachary Sklar
+2019

 Finalist for a Bram Stoker Award

 Vol. 70

-Mary Shelley Makes a Monster

-by Octavia Cade
+Mary Shelley Makes a Monster by Octavia Cade

 (ISBN: 978-1-61976-173-5)

 All our monsters are mirrors.
-And when Mary Shelley's monster-built from her life rather than her pen, born out of biography instead of blood-outlives its mother, that monster goes looking for a substitute.
+And when Mary Shelley's monster built from her life rather than her pen, born out of biography instead of blood-outlives its mother, that

+monster goes looking for a substitute.
 But all the monster really knows of women is that women write, and so the search for a replacement takes it first to Katherine Mansfield, and then to other women who know what mutilated things can be made from ink and mirrors....

-Vol. 72 Vol. 74 City of a Thousand Feelings by Anya Johanna DeNiro (ISBN: 978-1-61976-177-3) "Surreal and lyrical, if opaque, this profound fantasy from DeNiro (Tyrannia) explores the struggle for acceptance.
-An unnamed trans woman narrator meets the fellow trans woman to whom the book is addressed, whose name changes over the course of the novel from Melody to Mystery to Mercy, when they both join a ragtag army of exiled women intent on storming the city that excluded them.
-The army falls and 15 years of loneliness pass before the two women reunite.
-Together they decide to sneak back into the city to steal the city's blueprints and use them to build a new, inclusive home of their own....
-Publishers Weekly, November 2019
+Vol. 71

+Articulation

+by Cesi Davidson (ISBN: 978-1-61976-175-9)

+"In these fanciful, often hilarious plays you will discover a fantastic variety of characters-familiar nursery-rhyme figures who work in a ninety-nine-cent store and bet on horses, bananas and